sund/auto-gitlab-backup/README.md

 ## only use the below settings if your destination is using rsync in daemon mode
 remoteModule=""
 rsync_password_file=""
+enableCIBackup=1 #change to true or 1 to enable CI backups
 ```

 #### cron settings